416 – Unmanned Aircraft Systems (UAS)

 3. Accident Notification and Investigation

 a.
 The PIC must report to the FAA within 10 days of any operation that results in serious injury, loss of consciousness, or property damage of at least $500 (not including the sUAS).
-All in flight accidents and incidents involving fatalities, injuries, property damage, and lost link shall be reported to the Chief Pilot immediately for appropriate assistance with guidance.
+All in flight accidents and incidents involving fatalities, injuries, property damage, and lost link will be reported to the Chief Pilot immediately for appropriate assistance with guidance.
 If the FAA regulations require the FAA to be notified within 24 hours the same notification and reporting protocols will be followed as the 10 day notification process.

 I. Required Equipment

-2. All required equipment shall be determined for each mission by the PIC and the UAS Tactical Unit supervisor.
+2. All required equipment will be determined for each mission by the PIC and the sUAS Tactical Unit supervisor.

 3. Nighttime operations require additional equipment and FAA/ATC permissions prior to flight.
 These standards will be followed in accordance with FAA rules and regulations.